Are you passionate about justice and helping others? A career in criminal justice may be the right fit for you!

 Criminal justice careers are generally split into two branches: legal and law enforcement.
 The legal side of criminal justice concentrates on careers focused on laws, prosecution, and the court system.
 Law enforcement careers focus on enforcing laws and punishments for breaking the law.

 Getting a criminal justice degree, whether it is a certificate, associate, or bachelor’s degree, will launch a career full of purpose and with room for growth.
 Find an on-campus or online criminal justice program near you.

-Criminal justice certificates are available at many local schools, and there are accredited online programs too.
-These programs touch on the basics of the field and are generally used as a stepping stone.
+Criminal justice certificates are available at many local schools, and there are accredited online criminal justice programs, too.
+These programs touch on the basics of the field and are generally used as a steppingstone.
 They let you start a career, then later you can further your education.
-On average, 30 credits are needed for a certificate, so it only takes a little longer than a year to complete if you attend school full time.
-Jobs that will be available to you are very entry level, so if you are determined to get ahead quickly in your career, then consider getting a bachelor’s degree from the outset or an associate degree at minimum.
-Still, certificates are a viable way to get your foot in the door.
+On average, 30 credits are needed for a certificate.
+There are quite a few criminal justice careers that you need just a small amount of education for, and they can turn into fantastic futures.

-- Corrections/Detention Officer:Depending on where you work, you may be fine getting a job with only your high school diploma or GED—and if you have military experience, even better.
+- Corrections/Detention Officer: Correctional/Detention Officers work in prisons to keep inmates safe from one another and prevent them from escaping prison.
+You may be fine getting a job with only your high school diploma or GED.
 Some districts may require you to have two years of experience and several college courses under your belt.
 Agencies require you to be between 18-21 with no felony convictions, and you must be a permanent resident of the U.S. You will have to complete training through the academy.
-If you want to eventually work on the Federal level, then you’ll need to get a bachelor’s degree combined with 1-3 years of experience.
+If you want to eventually work on the Federal level, then you will need to get a bachelor’s degree combined with 1-3 years of experience.

 Get some of your criminal justice career questions answered.